 Robots, robots — I want one!

 Well I want one, too, especially the vacuuming kind!
 For a child ready to learn about robots and all the different tasks they perform, Robots, Robots Everywhere! is an ideal introduction.
 The bonus is getting Fliess’s fantastic rhyming text together with Staake’s whimsical artwork.
-So parents, whether you’re a Jetson’s fan, or a fan of jetpacks, you’re going to enjoy sharing this book with your kids.
+So parents, whether you’re a Jetson’s fan, or a fan of jetpacks, you’re going to enjoy sharing this picture book with your kids.

 – Reviewed by Ronna Mandel